Lee Bong-ryun: Critical acclaim and further recognition

-In 2021, Lee reunited with director Yoo Je-won and Shin Min-a for the romantic-comedy TV series Hometown Cha-Cha-Cha.
-She portrayed Yeo Hwa-jung, a native of Gongjin who served as the village chief and superior of Chief Hong (Kim Seon-ho).
-Hwa-jung owned a seafood restaurant and was the landlady of Hye-jin's (Shin Min-a) dental clinic and home.
-A divorcée, she co-parented her son Yi-jun with her ex-husband Jang Young-guk (In Gyo-jin).
-This was followed by her role as Hwang Ma-jin in the JTBC drama Only One Person.
-In November 2021, after her contract with her former agency expired, Lee joined Shin Min-a's agency AM Entertainment.
+In 2021, Lee collaborated with director Yoo Je-won and actress Shin Min-a in the tvN series Hometown Cha-Cha-Cha.
+She played Yeo Hwa-jung, a seafood restaurant owner and the village chief of Gongjin.
+In the series, her character is a divorcée co-parenting their son Yi-jun with her ex-husband, Jang Young-guk (In Gyo-jin), and serves as the landlady for Yoon Hye-jin (Shin Min-a).
+Later that year, Lee appeared as Hwang Ma-jin in the JTBC drama Only One Person.
+In November 2021, following the expiration of her previous contract, Lee signed an exclusive agreement with AM Entertainment.

 In 2022, she acted as Deaconess Jung, Yo-hwan's church figure (portrayed by Hwang Jung-min) in the Netflix Original Series Narco-Saints.
 Also in 2022, Lee starred in her first film leading role opposite Lee Han-seo in director Jang Seon-hee's independent film Two Woman.
 The film depicted a chance encounter between a young girl delivering newspapers and a woman putting up flyers to find her lost child.
 It premiered at the 48th Seoul Independent Film Festival (SIFF).

 There are stories that are difficult to share with close people.
 Isn't there a time when it seems that people who know me well don't know my heart anymore.
 This film depicts a magical moment in which you unknowingly tell a story to someone you met in an unexpected situation, so you can catch your breath for a while.
 When I first read the script, I felt fortunate.
 The conversation between the girl and the woman gave the two of them a chance to sit down and breathe for a while on their own arduous journey.